dotpep/architecture-ai-assistant/src/backend/lambda_functions/chat_crud/README.md

 ## Overview

 This Lambda function handles CRUD (Create, Read, Update, Delete) operations for chat messages.
-Currently implements the save operation for storing chat messages to DynamoDB.
+Currently implements the save operation for storing chat messages to DynamoDB using a session-based data model.

 ## Functionality

 ### Save Chat Message (POST)

 Saves a chat message to DynamoDB with the following features:
+- Requires a valid `sessionId` to associate the message with a session
-- Generates a unique `chatId` if not provided
+- Generates a unique `messageId` if not provided
 - Automatically adds a timestamp
-- Validates required fields (`userMessage`, `diagramType`)
+- Validates required fields (`sessionId`, `userMessage`, `diagramType`)
 - Supports optional fields for diagram data
+- Uses PK/SK pattern for efficient querying (PK: `SESSION#{sessionId}`, SK: `MSG#{timestamp}`)
-- Returns confirmation with `chatId` and `timestamp`
+- Returns confirmation with `messageId`, `sessionId`, and `timestamp`

 ## API Specification